 - Trucking companies must test their drivers for drugs and alcoholafter any accident where there is a fatality, there is bodily injury with medical treatment away from the crash scene and the driver is ticketed, or where any motor vehicle is disabled and towed from the crash scene and the driver is ticketed (FMCSR §382.303)

-If you were injured in a truck accident, our Houston attorneys can work to determine if the driver or trucking company violated any of these regulations.
+If you were injured in a truck accident, our Houston personal injury lawyers can work to determine if the driver or trucking company violated any of these regulations.